socketsupply/nat-traversal-spec/SPEC.md

 ### MsgTest

-Sent to the `testPort` of a peer as a response to a `MsgPing` message.
+Sent to the `Config.testPort` of a peer as a response to a `MsgPing` message.

 ```c
 struct MsgTest {